Relintai/pandemonium_engine_docs/03_usage/01_math/06_vectors_advanced.md

 ### More information

-For more information on using vector math in Pandemonium, see the following article:

-- `doc_matrices_and_transforms`

 If you would like additional explanation, you should check out 3Blue1Brown's excellent video series "Essence of Linear Algebra": https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab